Who We Are

 To preserve land to protect water.

-The Leech Lake Area Watershed Foundation (LLAWF) is a non-profit charitable 501(c)(3) organization working in the north central Minnesota in Counties of Cass, Crow Wing, Hubbard and Aitkin primarily within the Leech Lake watershed to protect water quality and preserve environmentally sensitive lands and waters: shoreland; streams; fish and wildlife habitats; wetlands; key forest tracts; and scenic vistas.
+The Nothern Waters Land Trust (NWLT), formerly the Leech Lake Area Watershed Foundation, is a non-profit charitable 501(c)(3) organization working in the north central Minnesota in Counties of Cass, Crow Wing, Hubbard and Aitkin primarily within the Leech Lake watershed to protect water quality and preserve environmentally sensitive lands and waters: shoreland; streams; fish and wildlife habitats; wetlands; key forest tracts; and scenic vistas.

 Our conservation efforts focus on an area that encompasses 4 major watersheds: the Upper Mississippi River, Leech Lake River, Pine River, and the Crow Wing River.